fuxingloh/multi-labeler/README.md

 permissions:
   # Setting up permissions in the workflow to limit the scope of what it can do.
 Optional!
-  contents: read
+  contents: read # the config file
-  issues: write
+  issues: write # for labeling issues (on: issues)
-  pull-requests: write
+  pull-requests: write # for labeling pull requests (on: pull_request_target or on: pull_request)
-  statuses: write
+  statuses: write # to generate status
-  checks: write
+  checks: write # to generate status

 jobs:
   labeler: